spacetelescope/jdaviz/docs/imviz/import_data.rst

 was successful.
 Afterward, the new data set can be found in the :guilabel:`Data` tab of each viewer's options menu as described in :ref:`cubeviz-selecting-data`.

+Once data is loaded, you may use the :guilabel:`Import Data` button again to load regions from a ``.reg`` file; also see :ref:`imviz-import-regions-api`.

 .. _imviz-import-api:

 Importing data via the API